opiopan/fsmapper-docs/docs/libs/graphics/RenderingContext/RenderingContext-set_brush.md

 ## Return Values
-This funciton doesn't return any value.
+This method doesn't return any value.